pyodide/pyodide/docs/usage/type-conversions.md

 (type-translations_using-js-obj-from-py)=

-### Importing Javascript objects into Python
+### Importing JavaScript objects into Python

-Javascript objects in the [`globalThis`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/globalThis) global scope can be imported into Python using the `js` module.
+JavaScript objects in the [`globalThis`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/globalThis) global scope can be imported into Python using the `js` module.

-When importing a name from the `js` module, the `js` module looks up Javascript attributes of the `globalThis` scope and translates the Javascript objects into Python.
+When importing a name from the `js` module, the `js` module looks up JavaScript attributes of the `globalThis` scope and translates the JavaScript objects into Python.

 ```py